Monday, March 8, 2010

 Alice C. Linsley

 In what sense are Adam and Eve real?
-In biblical parlance they represent the first humans created by God.
-As such, we must relate them to the oldest known human populations over 3 millions years ago.
-In this sense they are best described as meta-historical.
+In biblical parlance they have come to represent the first humans created by God.
+As such, we must relate them to the oldest known human populations over 4 million years ago.
+In this view, they are best described as meta-historical.
+However, it is doubtful that Adam and Eve lived 4 million years ago.
+That is not how they are presented in Genesis, although they are interpreted as the first of the human race in other places in the Bible.

-Must they be historical persons to be real?
-Clearly, not.
-To Abraham's Nilotic ancestors the idea of a meta-historical archetype was not foreign.
-Neither did they require that something be historical to be true or real.
+To Abraham's Proto-Saharan and Nilotic ancestors the idea of a meta-historical archetype was not foreign.
+They did not require that something be historical to be true or real.
+They were metaphysical thinkers, something that we are not after generations of Pragmatism in American education.

-In this essay we look at five approaches to understanding Adam and Eve.
+In this essay we look at five approaches to understanding the Biblical narratives of Adam and Eve.

 1. Literal Interpretation

 In this view, Adam and Eve were the historical first parents of humanity.
-Many who hold this view also hold to a young earth creationism, placing Adam and Eve only about 10,000 years ago.
-They are not concerned with reconciling this view with the fact that the oldest human remains are millions of years old or that the Genesis genealogies reveal that Cain [1] and his brother Seth married into the royal house of Nok (Enoch).
+Many who hold this view also hold to a young earth creationism, placing Adam and Eve only about 6,000 years ago.
+They are not concerned with reconciling this view with the fact that the oldest human remains are millions of years old or that the Genesis genealogies are actually King Lists, not lsists of the first people living on earth.
+Analysis of the Genesis 4 and 5 marriage and ascendancy pattern reveals that Cain [1] and his brother Seth married into the royal house of Nok (Enoch).
 This would make Nok a contemporary of Adam.

 2. Allegory